-Figure 11 indicates that from Q2 2016 through Q2 2019, based on information reported to Optum Idaho, the overall average length of stay remained consistent, notwithstanding temporary decreases in average lengths of stay in Q2 and Q3 of 2018.
+Figure 11 indicates that from Q3 2016 through Q3 2019, based on information reported to Optum Idaho, the overall average length of stay remained consistent.

 Figure 12 shows the average length of stay by hospital type.
-Year-over-year, the State Hospital length of stay slightly increased.
+During Q3, 2019, there was a spike in the State Hospital length of stay.
+Optum Idaho will monitor and look for trends.
 Community hospital rates have remained consistent compared to previous quarters.

 Figure 13 shows psychiatric hospital discharges by age group with a subsequent readmission within 30 days.
 According to HEDIS definition, a readmission to a hospital is counted for all persons aged 6 years and over and excludes transfers between hospitals.
-Q2 shows a slight increase in hospital readmissions.
+Q3 shows a decrease in hospital readmissions.
 It is important to note that more readmissions are likely to be reported after publication of this report due to hospital claim submission requirements.

 Figure 14 shows readmission percentages by hospital type.
-The readmission rate for community hospitals increased slightly while the state hospital readmission rate improved.
+The readmission rate for community hospitals decreased while the state hospital readmission rate remained consistent.